: Anya Cam

 Wild mussels, harvested by coastal tribes for thousands of years, were enduring on the wave-beaten rocks just a couple of hours away.
 “My wife was craving them so bad, she looked for days ahead at the tides, and the time worked out for 5:30 a.m. at Seal Rock,” he says.
 “She collected just enough to steam some for later, and she felt like she was back home again.”

-Strong hopes to share similar ingredients foraged or grown in Oregon — and that warm, welcoming feeling — with visitors to the Willamette Valley wine-country resort.
-He says he plans to “bring some fun and whimsy to already great food and let people know the stories behind it.”
+At JORY, with his new 3-hour Native Foods Tasting Menu experience, Strong shares similar ingredients foraged or grown in Oregon — and that warm, welcoming feeling — with visitors to the Willamette Valley wine-country resort.

 Advertisements